Islandora/islandora_bookmark/README.md

 One way is by overriding the default template file located at theme/islandora-bookmark-object-display.tpl.php.
 Another way is to use hook_islandora_bookmark_object_markup() to let another module define the content and markup.

+The admin page has an option that allows for a singular, default Bookmark list be created for each individual user.
+This list differs in the fact that it cannot be deleted.

 TROUBLESHOOTING
 ---------------

  * How do I set up bookmarking through Solr?

 Islandora Bookmark provides a Islandora Solr primary display which has to be enabled in the solr client admin page (admin/islandora/search/islandora_solr).
 To set up Islandora Solr check the module's documentation.
 Islandora Solr comes with a 'Display switch' block which lets you switch primary displays.
 When enabled, the bookmark display can be accessed